chanmix51/Pomm/documentation/documentation.rst

 All queries are prepared, this might increase the performance but it certainly increases the security.
 Passing the argument using the question mark makes it automatically to be escaped by the database and avoid SQL-injection attacks.
 If a suffix is passed, it is appended to the query **as is**.
 The suffix is intended to allow developers specifying the sorting order of a subset.
 As the query is prepared, a multiple query injection type attack is not directly possible but be careful if the values sent directly from an untrusted source.

-**Note** The DateTime PHP instances can be passed as is, they will be converted into string internally.
+.. note:: The DateTime PHP instances can be passed as is, they will be converted into string internally.

 AND, OR: The Where class
 ------------------------